mahshadmoradi/mahshadmoradi.github.io/_pages/about.md

 My research interests include, but are not limited to:

 - Optimization and Applications
-- Causal Inference
-- Probabilistic Models
+- Theoretical and Applied Machine Learning
 - Reinforcement Learning